robomaster-oss/rmoss_interfaces/README.md

 # rmoss_interfaces

-ROS interfaces(.msg, .srv, .action) used in RoboMaster OSS project
+ROS2 interfaces (.msg, .srv, .action) used in the RMOSS (RoboMaster OSS Projects)